codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are snake races so exciting?
-They're always neck and neck.
+What did the drummer name her twin daughters?
+Anna One, Anna Two...

 ## Daily Trivia

-In programming, what do you call functions with the same name but different implementations?
+.rs is the top-level domain for what country?
- 1. Overloading
+ 1. Serbia
- 2. Inheriting
+ 2. Russia
- 3. Abstracting
+ 3. Romania
- 4. Overriding
+ 4. Rwanda

 <details>
   <summary>Answer</summary>
-  Overloading
+  Serbia
 </details>